barteljan/VISPER/README.md

 It's structure is always the same, it creates a new AppState and reduces all substate with it's reducerProvider parameter.
 After that it reduces the newly created state itself with the reducer provider and returns the result.

-> **SPOILER**: We would love to do this programatically for you, but since a composed app state is an generic struct
+> **SPOILER**: We would love to do this programatically for you, but since a composed appstate is an generic struct
 > and there is no way to create such an struct dynamically we are just f***ed here.
 Our best guess is to generate the
 > AppReducer with [Sourcery](https://github.com/krzysztofzablocki/Sourcery) you can find an tutorial to do that [here](docs/README-VISPER-Sourcery.md).